15 Surprising Uses for Epsom Salt

 9. Eliminate Toxins

-Soaking in an Epsom salt bath (2 c. added to warm bathwater) will not only relieve muscle tension but also help eliminate toxins from your body.
+Soaking in an Epsom salt bath (2 cups added to warm bathwater) will not only relieve muscle tension but also help eliminate toxins from your body.
 The sulfates in Epsom salt help to flush toxins and heavy metals from your cells.

 Add Epsom salt to homemade cleaners to increase scrubbing power.